Uberi/Canvas-AHK/Documentation/Main.md

 | Dot     | Dots spaced at regular short intervals along the line.                      |
 | DashDot | Alternation between longer line segments and dots at equal short intervals. |

-### Canvas.Pen.StartCap
+### Canvas.Pen.StartCap := "Flat"
 Represents the start cap style of the pen (cap style).
 Can be set to change the current start cap style.
 Start cap styles define how the starting points of lines are displayed.
-Defaults to "Flat" when the pen is created.

 Cap styles are one of the following values: